-1. The Port's bond counsel shall provide the Port with two copies of a full transcript related to the issuance of securities (for each issue).
-The transcript shall be delivered in the following form: one hard copy and one CD and transcripts shall be delivered to the Port within six months following the date of issuance of securities.
-It is expected that the transcript will include a full record of the proceedings related to the issuance of securities, including proof of filing an 8038-G or 8038-GC, if applicable.

-2. Bond transcripts will be retained by the following parties and in the following locations within the Port: Kim Noah, Finance Director and Auditor.

-B. Federal Tax Law Requirements (Applicable only if the securities are issued as "tax-exempt" securities).

-1. Use of Proceeds.

-a.
-If the project(s) to be financed with the proceeds of the securities will be funded with multiple sources of funds, the Port will adopt an accounting methodology that:

-• maintains each source of funding separately and monitors the actual expenditure of proceeds of the securities;
+- 1. The Port's bond counsel shall provide the Port with two copies of a full transcript related to the issuance of securities (for each issue).
+The transcript shall be delivered in the following form: one hard copy and one USB key (thumb drive) and transcripts shall be delivered to the Port within six months following the date of issuance of securities.
+It is expected that the transcript will include a full record of the proceedings related to the issuance of securities, including proof of filing an 8038-G or 8038-GC, if applicable. - 2.
+Bond transcripts will be retained by the following parties and in the following locations within the Port: Kim Noah, Director of Operations. - B. Federal Tax Law Requirements (Applicable only if the securities are issued as "tax-exempt" securities). - 1.
+Use of Proceeds. - a.
+If the project(s) to be financed with the proceeds of the securities will be funded with multiple sources of funds, the Port will adopt an accounting methodology that: - ♦ maintains each source of funding separately and monitors the actual expenditure of proceeds of the securities; - commingles the proceeds and monitors the expenditures on a first in, first out basis; or - ♦ provides for the expenditure of funds received from multiple sources on a proportionate basis.